 Montana's NE Safety Audit Program is an important part of Montana's Commercial Motor Carrier safety program.
-Montana anticipates all our inspection team will be trained and certified to perform SAs no later than the beginning of the 3rd quarter of FFY 2018.
+Montana's investigation team are trained and certified to perform SAs.
 Montana's inspectors have been strategically located throughout the State to help improve service and control costs.
-The MCSAP work unit will have nine (9) inspectors certified to perform Safety Audits by the 3rd quarter of FFY 2018.
+The MCSAP work utilize nine (9) inspectors certified to perform Safety Audits.
 During FFY 2018, 2019 and 2020 the MCSAP work unit will continue to maintain the certification of 9 MCSAP inspectors during FFY 2018, 2019 and 2020.
 The State of Montana will continue to complete all SAs assigned within 12 months (120 days for passenger carriers) as resources allow.